biocore/qiime/doc/scripts/make_library_id_lists.rst

 **Description:**

 Makes a list of the ids corresponding to each library represented in the input fasta file.
 Assumes that the libraries are the output of `split_libraries.py <./split_libraries.html>`_ and that they contain the 454 read id for each sequence as is standard in the `split_libraries.py <./split_libraries.html>`_ output.
 Produces a separate file for each library.
-These are used to retrieve the corresponding reads from the sff files for SRA deposition.

 **Usage:** :file:`make_library_id_lists.py [options]`